Skip to content

 Our experience has shown that if there is a way to cheat the system, your participants will find it.
 This is why you need comprehensive terms and conditions to clarify the rules with those cheeky rule-breakers!

-Allow participants to track their own progress
+Allow participants to track their progress

 Incentive portals or leader boards are one way of providing this information, plus it has been proven to reduce the number of queries you receive on progress as partners can self-serve.